Showcase info for shortlisters

 An overview of the shortlisting criteria

 • Provide constructive feedback via an optional comment box.
+Please remember that our average age-range for submissions is 11-13 so be mindful within your comments.

-• Rate submissions based on the three things below.
+• Rate submissions based on the three things below

 Typical questions from our shortlisters